o3de/o3de.org/content/docs/userguide/mobile/adding-ip-addresses.md

 ---
-description: ' How to add IP addresses for external devices (Android and iOS) to connect to the &asset-processor; or allow remote console access to a running game instance. '
+description: ' How to add IP addresses for external devices (Android and iOS) to connect to the Asset Processor or allow remote console access to a running game instance. '
-title: Adding IP Addresses to Allow Access to the &asset-processor; and Remote Console
+title: Adding IP Addresses to Allow Access to the Asset Processor and Remote Console
 ---
 # Adding IP Addresses to Allow Access to the Asset Processor and Remote Console {#ios-android-adding-ip-addresses}